What parents need to know

 Parents Need to Know

-Parents need to know that a teen girl attempts suicide.
+Parents need to know that a teen girl in Almost Famous attempts suicide.
 Some moderate expletives, including "f--k," "s--t," "d--k," and "p---y."
 These rock musicians on the road in the 1970s engage in all the bad behavior you might expect -- drinking, casual sex, drugs -- but the behavior is never glorified and is shown to be self-destructive.
 The lead character loses his virginity to a trio of bored girls.
 Brief partial nudity (bare breasts).
 A few arguments lead to mild brawls among friends.

 What's the story?

 In ALMOST FAMOUS, loving yet strict Elaine Miller (Frances McDormand) is a single mother who distrusts rock music and fears drug use.
 Her children react in different ways.
 Anita (Zooey Deschanel) drops out of school and becomes a stewardess.
 William (Patrick Fugit), meanwhile, uses his love of rock 'n' roll by writing album reviews for an underground newspaper.
 He gets a big break when Lester Bangs (Philip Seymour Hoffman), editor of renegade rock magazine Creem, hires him to cover a Black Sabbath concert.
 His work for that concert leads to attention from Rolling Stone editor Ben Fong-Torres (Terry Chen), who assigns William a cover story on band Stillwater.
 Williams joins the band on tour.